Xiaoyingnie/indepdent-study/README.md

 xcode-select --install
 ```
 ## How to Run
-Follow these steps to run the project from start to finish:
+Follow these steps to run the project from start to end:

 ### 1. Open the Project in RStudio
 - Open the R project file